-- o N= 28 - Of the 12% of respondents who identify as LGBTQIA, this is a closer look at how they identify. - Implications: The LGBTQIA community has a documented struggle regarding representation in the media and public spaces.
+- N= 28 - Of the 12% of respondents who identify as LGBTQIA, this is a closer look at how they identify. - The percentage of new volunteers who identify as queer is currently 12% up from 4% in December 2021. - The percentage of new volunteers who identify as gay is currently 6% up from 3% in December 2021. - Implications: The LGBTQIA community has a documented struggle regarding representation in the media and public spaces.
 Our focus on LGBTQIA inclusive content in book selection and curriculum makes Words Alive a unique organization to develop relationships with local LGBTQIA organizations and for volunteer recruitment.
 We can increase the number of LGBTQIA identified volunteers through targeted recruitment and we should place them in forward-facing roles.